|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - Intended Use:

-- Gluster is a staging area for input files, output files, and software that are too large for file transfer or SQUID.
-Files and software within Gluster will be available to jobs running in the CHTC Pool, only.
+- Gluster is a staging area for input files, output files, and software that are individually too large for file transfer or SQUID.
+Files and software within Gluster will be available only to jobs running in the CHTC Pool, and only a portion of the pool.

 - Access to Gluster: